One Simple Trick to Cleaning Up Tailwind CSS Code

 </ul>

-This might look like confusing but it's simple as [&>*] is just CSS.
+This might look confusing, but it's simple as [&>*]

 It's the same as writing this.